Ferrari's Camilleri will be a hard act to follow

 As customers love Ferrari for its roar and high performance, analysts say there is a risk it will struggle in the long term, when silent fully electric engines rule the market and traditional powertrains are progressively phased out.

-In its plan to 2022 Ferrari aimed at nearly doubling its adjusted core earnings to between 1.8-2.0 billion euros from 1 billion euros in 2017.
+In its plan to 2022 Ferrari aimed at nearly doubling its adjusted core earnings to 1.8 billion-2.0 billion euros from 1 billion euros in 2017.
 For this year Ferrari has targeted adjusted core earnings at around 1.125 billion euros ($1.36 billion).

 ($1 = 0.8252 euros)